Midshipman Profiles

 MIDN Hunter Brophy, is an avid pickleballer and cliff diver hailing from Carmel CA. Outside of the battalion, his time is spent hiking and in personal performance optimization He is working to understand the intricacies of physical training and recovery techniques that yield the best results.
 His unrivaled PT accomplishments are a sign that he on the right track.

 With the desire to join the Naval Special Warfare (SEAL) community, MIDN Brophy displays a deep dense of purpose and motivated to make a meaningful difference through his service.
 “There is no better way to help others than to save their life.
 As a SEAL, I believe I can make the largest impact in the world and feel as though my life was given to me for a reason.”
-MIDN Brophy has successfully completed the USNA NSW Screener in November, showcasing his dedication to the rigorous training required for Naval Special Warfare.
+Hunter has successfully completed the USNA NSW Screener in November, showcasing his dedication to the rigorous training required for Naval Special Warfare.

-MIDN 2/C Rozo, ’25
+MIDN 2/C David Rozo, ’25

 Midshipman Rozo is from Chatsworth, CA and is an Astronautical Engineering major.
 He currently holds a billet as Athletics Officer, where he has been incredibly impactful by bringing in new kinds of workouts, constantly challenging fellow Midshipman, and adapting to unforeseen changes in the schedule.

 Recently, the Trojan Battalion had the opportunity to do a workout with Air Force Special Forces, which was made possible through the efforts of Midshipman Rozo.
 Along with being a dedicated Midshipman, he also frequently competes in Crossfit competitions where he performs incredible feats of strength.
 Most recently, Midshipman Rozo successfully cleaned and jerked 335 pounds.
+David has been selected for Submarine Warfare (Nuke).

 MIDN 1/C Jack Saville, ’23